-While the choices in formulas can seem overwhelming, they actually fall into 3 main categories: cow's milk, plant-protein based such as soy — or hydrolyzed.
+While the choices in formulas can seem overwhelming, they actually fall into 3 main categories: cow's milk formulas, plant-protein based formulas and hydrolyzed formulas.

 Babies with milk protein allergy may require an extensively hydrolyzed formula.
-These formulas contain cow's milk proteins that have been extensively broken down so they are unlikely to cause an allergic reaction.
+These formulas have cow's milk proteins that have been extensively broken down so they are unlikely to cause an allergic reaction.

 Within the world of hydrolyzed formulas, you may have noticed one or more of the following terms: partially hydrolyzed, extensively hydrolyzed, predigested, partially broken down or extensively broken down.
 While these descriptors sound quite different, they all describe similar types of formulas.